omariomari2/WVS-1.01/readme.md

-Here's a rewritten version of your README, tailored for a GitHub repository:

----

 # Website Vulnerability Scanner

 A powerful, asynchronous web security scanner that detects common vulnerabilities in websites.
 Built in Python, this tool leverages `asyncio`, `aiohttp`, and modular configuration for efficient, customizable, and scalable vulnerability scanning.
 Enhanced with AI-powered analysis and a vivid, user-friendly workflow.